tc39/proposal-observable/EventTargetObservable.md

 }
 ```

-## Rationale for Observables on the Web
+## Why does the web need Observable?

 Event-driven applications like user interfaces need to remain responsive while performing long-running operations.
 The `Promise.prototype.then` and `Promise.all` combinators allow for sequential and concurrent coordination of async operations respectively.
 Unfortunately these concurrency coordination primitives are insufficient for most user interfaces.
 Ignoring or queueing user events while performing an async operation negatively impacts application responsiveness.
 Furthermore dispatching a new async operation concurrently in response to each incoming event can introduce race conditions as these async operations may complete out of order.